Commodities House Investments Ltd (HSA Group)

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with palm oil production?

-[Externally verified] Palm Oil Collaboration Group (POCG).
+[Externally verified] The company's subsidiary, PIL, is a member of the Palm Oil Collaboration Group and UNGC.

 -